phytophthora dieback

 Ornamental Pathology Facts

-... of the advancing fungus is killed rapidly.
-Branches or whole trees are girdled sometimes in a single season.
+... a single season.
 These diffuse cankers often kill the tree.
 (Examples: Chestnut blight, Botryosphaeria canker, Phytophthora dieback, Cytospora canker) In the nursery, deciduous woody ornamentals should be examined for cankers.
-Great care should be taken to prevent injury to the trunk and branches.
-Pruning ...
+Great care ...

 www.ppath.cas.psu.edu